Dan has over fifteen years of experience in music and sound and now works freelance as a sound designer and composer.

 By 2012 Dan would co-present a promotional radio show ahead of each coming event with cohorts Matt Turner and Matt Sanchez, showcasing acts, with guests and recorded interviews on YOR radio, a local youth-led digital radio station.
 Each radio show would be subsequently released as a podcast.
 Dan also produced a promotional podcast in 2013 for a weekly live comedy event at Stevenage’s Cinnabar, in association with local comedian Mr Matt Smith.

-Alongside working on a new hard rock collaboration known as Midnight Whisky Massacre in 2013, Dan was becoming ever more interested in sound design since his foray during his radio and podcast days.
-After relocating later that year, Dan continued to work in local live sound and the wider festival circuit for another 2 years, after which he began studying for a B.Sc.
+Dan developed a passion for sound design during his radio and podcast days and considers it a natural evolution of his adventures in music and audio production.
+After relocating to the Midlands in 2013, Dan continued to work in local live sound and the wider festival circuit for another 2 years, after which he began studying for a B.Sc.
 (Hons) in sound design at Staffordshire University.